Particular/docs.particular.net/nservicebus/usage/index.md

 This method requires ServicePulse version 1.40 or later, and ServiceControl version 5.4 or later.
 Additionally, if using RabbitMQ broker, version 3.10.0 or higher is required.

 To learn more about this method, read the [ServicePulse Usage documentation](/servicepulse/usage.md).

+> [!NOTE]
+> While customers are not required to use ServicePulse at this time, it will become a requirement for all active projects in the future.

 ## Standalone Endpoint Throughput tool